Virtual Full Duplex Wireless Broadcasting via Compressed Sensing: Introduction

-In this paper, we focus on a special use of RODD signaling and a special case of mutual broadcast, where each node has a small number of bits to send to its peers.
+In this paper, we focus on a special use of RODD signaling and a special case of mutual broadcasting, where every node has a small number of bits to send to its neighbors.
 It is assumed that node transmissions are perfectly synchronized.
-The goal here is to provide a practical algorithm for encoding and decoding the short messages to achieve reliable and efficient mutual broadcast.
-Decoding is in fact a problem of support recovery based on linear measurements, since the received signal is basically a noisy superposition of peers' codewords selected from their respective codebooks.
-There are many algorithms developed in the compressed sensing (or {\em sparse recovery}) literature to solve the problem, the complexity of which is often polynomial in the size of the codebook~(see, e.g., \cite{NeeTro09ACHA,DonMal10ITW,Maleki11Thesis,DaiMil09IT, BarSar10TSP}).
+The goal here is to provide a practical algorithm for encoding and decoding the short messages to achieve reliable and efficient mutual broadcasting.
+Decoding is fundamentally a problem of {\em sparse recovery} (or {\em compressed sensing}) based on linear measurements, since the received signal is basically a noisy superposition of neighbors' codewords selected from their respective codebooks.
+There are many algorithms developed in the compressed sensing literature to solve the problem, the complexity of which is often polynomial in the size of the codebook~(see, e.g., \cite{NeeTro09ACHA,DonMal10ITW,Maleki11Thesis,DaiMil09IT, BarSar10TSP}).
 In this paper, an iterative message-passing algorithm based on belief propagation (BP) with linear complexity is developed.

 Numerical results show that the proposed RODD scheme significantly outperforms slotted-ALOHA with multi-packet reception capability and CSMA in terms of data rate.

 The excellent performance of the proposed scheme is because it departs from the usual solution where a highly reliable, highly redundant, capacity-achieving, point-to-point physical-layer code is paired with a rather unreliable MAC layer.
 By treating the physical and MAC layers as a whole, the proposed scheme achieves better overall reliability at much higher efficiency.